Auslander regular algebras and Coxeter matrices: Grade bijection

 We remark that in \cite[3.6.2]{I3}, Iyama posed the following question: \begin{question} Let $A$ be Auslander regular and diagonal.
 Is then $A^{op}$ diagonal as well? \end{question} Using Corollary \ref{corollarydiagonal}, we can reformulate Iyama's question: \begin{question} Let $A$ be an Auslander regular algebra such that every simple right $A$-module is perfect.
-Is then every simple left $A$-module perfect as well? \end{question} \begin{corollary} The set dominant numbers of an Auslander-Gorenstein algebra coincides with the set of projective dimensions of indecomposable injective modules.
+Is then every simple left $A$-module perfect as well? \end{question} \begin{corollary} The set dominant numbers of an Auslander--Gorenstein algebra coincides with the set of projective dimensions of indecomposable injective modules.

-\end{corollary} \begin{proof} This follows directly from Theorem \ref{Iyama theorem}, which tells us that the dominant numbers all come from the set of projective dimensions of injective modules in an Auslander-Gorenstein algebra.
+\end{corollary} \begin{proof} This follows directly from Theorem \ref{Iyama theorem}, which tells us that the dominant numbers all come from the set of projective dimensions of injective modules in an Auslander--Gorenstein algebra.
 Thus, we only need to show, that all the projective dimensions of indecomposable injective modules are dominant numbers.

 By Theorem \ref{AGcondition}, the projective dimension of an indecomposable injective module coincides with the grade of its socle.
 This finishes the proof, as Theorem \ref{Iyama theorem} tells us that the grade of any $A$-module is a dominant number. \end{proof} We give an application for blocks of category $\mathcal{O}$.
 Note that these are most often wild, and thus, their modules cannot be classified in general.
 For background information on blocks of category $\mathcal{O}$ we refer for example to \cite{Hu}, and for more on Lusztig's $a$-function see for example \cite{Maz}.